- Valid DPI of employer (family employer)

 PRECAPI (Special Protection Program for Domestic Household Workers) is the mechanism IGSS created to give social security access to domestic workers — household employees, cooks, nannies, gardeners, drivers — who were historically excluded from the IGSS mandatory regime.
 The program is voluntary on the employer’s part (the family that hires her) and represents the first access to formal health and pensions for a population of approximately 280,000 domestic household workers in Guatemala.

 TL;DR: PRECAPI is a voluntary IGSS program for domestic household workers.
-The employer family pays the monthly contribution based on the worker’s actual salary (~Q400-Q560/month for minimum wage of Q3,200, roughly $50-$70 USD).
+The contribution is NOT a percentage of the worker’s actual salary and is not paid monthly: it is a fixed percentage of the non-agricultural minimum wage (Q4,002.28 in 2026), paid quarterly in advance — employer Q303.66 + worker Q151.83 = Q455.49 per quarter (plus the State’s share).
 Covers EMA (health, maternity 84 days at 100% salary, accidents) and IVS (pension at 240 contributions and age 60).
 It’s an ethical obligation of the employer, even though legal enforcement is minimal.
 Framework: Decreto 295, Junta Directiva Agreement 1395, ILO Convention 189.

 What PRECAPI Is